gavinlaking/vedeu/README.md

 ## Example

-Have a look at: https://github.com/gavinlaking/playa
+Have a look at: [Playa](https://github.com/gavinlaking/playa).
+Please browse the source of Playa and Vedeu to get a feel for how it all works.
+The [RubyDoc](http://rubydoc.info/github/gavinlaking/vedeu/master/frames) may also help!

 ## Usage